 - The Dresden Files

-- Dune (particularly the first book, though most of them count anyways, and can be considered a hereditary epic as well)
+- The Dune Chronicles (particularly the first book Dune, though most of them count anyways, and can be considered a hereditary epic as well)

 - The Earthsea Trilogy: The adventures of the wizard Ged.